 Italian Consulates' extended representation in South Africa

-In South Africa, the Italian Consulate of Johannesburg is also responsible for Botswana, Malawi, Zambia and Namibia.
+In South Africa, the Italian Consulate of Johannesburg is also responsible for Botswana and Zambia.

-Any person(s) of Zambian, Namibian, Tswana or Malawian nationality and those legally resident in the afore-mentioned countries who intend to visit Italy will need to submit their visa applications with the Capago Johannesburg Visa Application Center.
+Any person(s) of Zambian or Tswana nationality and those legally resident in the afore-mentioned countries who intend to visit Italy will need to submit their visa applications with the Capago Johannesburg Visa Application Center.